carpentries-incubator/managing-computational-projects/_episodes/05-implementation.md

 > A postdoc has been working on some analysis that provides statistics results that he hopes to publish soon.
 During a lab meeting, the postdoc presents the steps of the analysis code in as logical steps.
 The lines of code are shown for those in the meeting that know R, but the postdoc explains the steps verbally as well for those who don't understand R. The group discuss and provide comments on the choices and order of the analysis pipeline, a PhD student notices a jump in logic that wasn't picked up previously, and an advanced R user in the lab makes suggestions about making some parts run faster.

+- more detail about the flat heirachy, not scalabel to have the expert to the review
+- doesn't need to be an expert

 These sessions do not rely on everyone knowing the language, and it is the responsibility for the coder to present their work clearly and logically for everyone to follow.
 Group discussions can be very informative for everyone involved, and puts the analysis under scrutiny.
 However, making sure everyone is free for the at the same time for a lab meeting can be challenging.